lus/dgc/README.md

     // Create a dgc router
     router := &dgc.Router{
         // We will allow '!', '$' and the bot mention as command prefixes
+        // NOTE: The first prefix (in our case '!') will be used as the prefix in the default help messages
         Prefixes: []string{
             "!",
             "$",